 – Places that say no trespassing and/or are fenced off.
 A lot of beautiful areas (Old Sheldon, Biggins Church) have been fenced off, and a lot of times photographers are specifically mentioned as the reason for it.
 Yikes!
 I always tell my clients – I will find you a beautiful place with the same vibe that we can photograph in without problems!

 And of course, there are plantations, walls of street art, private areas in local neighborhoods, waterfronts near the creeks, and much more.
 We are so lucky to live in a diverse area like Charleston.
 Not only is it a gorgeous place to visit, it’s an awesome place to call home.
 The opportunity to make beautiful family heirlooms is worth dealing with thunderstorms, bugs, and traffic every once in awhile.
-Don’t forget, you can always inquire to schedule your session this fall!
+Don’t forget, you can always inquire to schedule your session today!